I am often asked by friends and business associates for vehicle protection plan advice and what to look for. Here are a few ideas.

 Dealer offered coverage is attractive because you can complete the total transaction in one place and probably include the cost of your coverage with your auto payment.
 Several reasons you may not want to choose this option:

-My advice on buying a vehicle protection plan or vehicle service contract is to do your homework.
+My vehicle protection plan advice is to do your homework.
 Compare coverage, price, and underwriter and you will be happy for many years to come.
 Who doesn’t want peace of mind?
 Let us know if we may be of service.